Stipe Vulikić

-Stipe Vulikić (born 23 January 2001) is a Croatian professional footballer who plays as a centre-back for Italian club Sampdoria.
+Stipe Vulikić (born 23 January 2001) is a Croatian professional footballer who plays as a centre-back for Bulgarian First League club Septemvri Sofia, on loan from Levski Sofia.

 Club career

 On 13 July 2022, Vulikić joined Perugia in Italy on a season-long loan with an option to buy.
 He made his Serie B debut for Perugia on 3 September 2022 in a game against Brescia.

 On 28 July 2024, Vulikić moved to Sampdoria on a three-season contract.
 On 3 February 2025, he was loaned by Modena, with an option to buy.